 iii.
 “The last portion of the psalm is marked by a frequent repetition of ‘all,’ which occurs eleven times in these verses.
 The singer seems to delight in the very sound of the word, which suggests to him boundless visions of the wide sweep of God’s universal mercy, and of the numberless crowd of dependents who wait on and are satisfied by Him.”
 (Maclaren)

 b.
-They eyes of all look expectantly to You, and You give them their good in due season: The humble put their expectation on God, looking to Him for their needs.
+They eyes of all look expectantly to You, and You give them their food in due season: The humble put their expectation on God, looking to Him for their needs.
 They pray, give us this day our daily bread (Matthew 6:11), and God answers their prayer in due season.

 i.
 Most commentators connect this with the words every living thing that follow, and see that all creation is in view.
 “What a fine figure!
 The young of all animals look up to their parents for food.
 God is here represented as the universal Father, providing food for every living creature.”
 (Clarke)

 ii.
 “He condescends to the needs of his creatures…[this shows] the beauty of Yahweh’s condescension to the needs of his people.”
 (VanGemeren)

 c.
 You open Your hand and satisfy the desire of every living thing: God’s care for creation extends beyond His provision for men and women.
 As Jesus would later say, God also cares for the birds and the grass of the field (Matthew 6:26-30).
 God does this with a wonderfully open hand and heart to His creation.

 i.
 As we take in David’s amazing description of God, we see how different Yahweh (the true and living God) is compared to the idols of the nations.
 Those supposed gods were often angry and petulant, caring little for either humanity or creation.
 We are surprised and grateful for the love and care from the God who is really there.

 4. (17-21) The love and righteousness of the LORD.

 The LORD is righteous in all His ways,

 The LORD is near to all who call upon Him,